roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     reconciliations: []
     ```

-    This will show billing request object and a payment reconciliations that should be made to the bill by the customer.
+    This will show `billing_request` object and the payment `reconciliations` object that should be made by the customer.

     > Note: `ref_no` should be equal to the `parking_slot_uuid`.